Food, Land and Sea

 - Maximising carbon storage in the environment.

-Emissions from the Agriculture, Forestry and Other Land Use (AFOLU) category are different from other categories because methane (CH4) and nitrous oxide (N2O) are the main emissions rather than carbon dioxide (CO2).
+The Agriculture, Forestry and Other Land Use (AFOLU) category of Devon’s greenhouse gas (GHG) emissions is different from others because methane (CH4) and nitrous oxide (N2O) are the main emissions rather than carbon dioxide (CO2).
 Nitrous oxide emissions largely come from the application of manure and other organic fertilisers as well as chemical fertiliser to land, whilst methane is mainly produced by the digestion of food by cattle and sheep.

-This section describes what needs to happen to reduce net AFOLU emissions from food, land and sea based on the Climate Change Committee’s (CCC’s) Further Ambition Scenario.3 It introduces goals which will overcome the barriers to achieving net-zero, followed by the actions proposed to achieve the goals.
+This section describes what needs to happen to reduce net AFOLU emissions from food, land and sea based on the Climate Change Committee’s (CCC’s) Further Ambition Scenario27 (which does account for the additional emissions from peatlands not currently included in Devon’s emissions inventory).
+It introduces goals which will overcome the barriers to achieving net-zero in Devon identified during the Thematic Hearings and the Public Call for Evidence, followed by the actions proposed to achieve the goals.

 11.2 The Change Needed